Stanisław Sojka: New directions

 In 1995, Soyka decided to compose music for poetry and chose William Shakespeare's sonnets, translated into Polish.
 The album Sonety Shakespeare was released in 1995 and his English version Soyka Sings Shakespeare's Sonnets four years later.
 Soyka gave the Polish version as a gift to Queen Elizabeth II, during her 1996 visit to Poland.
 In 2003, he composed music for the poem "Roman Triptych" written by Pope John Paul II and recorded the album Tryptyk rzymski.
 He presented these songs live in front of the Pope in the Vatican.

-In 2001 Soyka recorded the last religious album of his career, Polskie pieśni wielkopostne with forgotten Polish Lenten songs.
+In 2001, Soyka recorded the last religious album of his career, Polskie pieśni wielkopostne with forgotten Polish Lenten songs.
 But Soyka did not neglect pop music and between those albums released Nr 17 in 1998, Soykanova in 2002 and album with covers Soyka Sings Love Songs in 2004.
 In 2007, he formed his new band Soyka Sextet Plus.
 In 2008 Soyka recorded as a guest artist two songs with rapper Gorzki, including one with Bizarre from D12 and one reggae song with composer and producer Krakowski.
 Soyka's first studio album in five years, Studio Wąchock, was released in October 2009.

-Soyka has won two Fryderyk Awards: as "Best Male Vocalist" of 1994 (on the first ceremony) and for the "Best Poetic Music Album" of 2003.
+Soyka won two Fryderyk Awards: as "Best Male Vocalist" of 1994 (on the first ceremony) and for the "Best Poetic Music Album" of 2003.

+Death

+Sojka died on 21 August 2025, at the age of 66.